How to Bid

 Q. Can I buy a car that didn’t meet reserve?

-A. If a vehicle gets close to its reserve, in some cases Engine Notes at our own discretion, will to make up the difference between the your highest bid and the reserve, therefore selling the vehicle to the highest bidder.
-Where a vehicle doesn’t sell, and you would like to discuss it, please contact us immediately.
+A. If a vehicle gets close to its reserve, in some cases, Engine Notes, at our own discretion, will make up the difference between the highest bid and the reserve, therefore selling the vehicle to the highest bidder.
+If a vehicle doesn’t sell, and you would like to discuss it, please contact us immediately.

 Engine Notes

-Q. What happens after the auction, how do I settle with the Seller?
+Q. What happens after the sale, how do I settle with the Seller?

 A. At the end of the sale the we introduce you to the selling and assist both of you to complete the trade; speak to us if you would like to arrange to transport and have you new vehicle delivered etc.